Sojourner Truth: Her Early Life

 She also published a best-selling book, became a sought-after speaker throughout the US, and performed one of the most famous speeches in American feminist history.

 She was born in 1797 as Isabella Baumfree.

 At just 9 years old, she was sold along with a herd of sheep for $100.
 She was later sold several more times through her lifetime.

-The owner of the farm forced her to marry another slave on the farm, to increase the number of slaves that he owned.
+The farm owner forced her to marry another slave on the farm to increase the number of slaves he owned.
 Her three children were born from this marriage: Peter, Elizabeth, and Sophia.

 Shortly after her escape, she found out that her five-year-old son, Peter, was illegally sold into slavery in Alabama.

-How could an illiterate Black woman without any possesions, whose Mother tongue wasn’t even English, stand against a white farm owner, who spoke perfect English?
+How could an illiterate Black woman without any possessions, whose Mother tongue wasn’t even English, stand against a white farm owner, who spoke perfect English?

 She continued to travel throughout the US, speaking up for women’s rights and rehabilitation of freed slaves, as long as she was able to.

 She passed away in 1883, at the age of 86.
-Ain’t I a Woman is still considered to be one of the most important, and most quotes, speeches in the history of the US.
-Quite an amazing accomplishment for someone who was born into slavery and never learned how to read or write.
+Ain’t I a Woman is still considered one of the most important and most quoted speeches in the US’s history.
+It was quite an amazing accomplishment for someone born into slavery who never learned how to read or write.